WE ARE ACCEPTING CLAIMS ARISING OUT OF THE PORSCHE EMISSIONS SCANDAL WHICH IS SEPARATE TO THE ONGOING HIGH COURT ACTION AGAINST VW

 - The vehicle feeling slower or more sluggish as a result of the reduced efficiency and performance changes caused as a consequence of reducing dangerous NOx emissions.

-We have already been informed that, having had software alterations applied, the problems referenced above can exist.
+We have already been informed that, following the application of software alterations, the problems referenced above can develop.
 Given what we know about how NOx is reduced and how NOx reduction can decrease the performance of a vehicle, we expect to see some owners who have had the "software update" applied experiencing changes to their vehicle.

 It is our aim to ensure that owners affected by the Porsche Emissions Scandal whose vehicles suffer from adverse effects following the "software update" will be adequately compensated.
 Our Porsche Emissions Action is designed to ensure you receive the compensation you may be entitled to.

 We are already acting for Porsche owners and have been doing so for a number of years.
 We acted for over 10,000 owners affected by the VW "dieselgate" emissions scandal and were appointed to the Steering Committee leading the action by order of the High Court of Justice.
 This means we are already set up with the necessary infrastructure to launch the separate action for Porsche owners who claim with us, having launched over 50 actions to date.
 We have recovered millions of pounds in compensation for Claimants over many years, and Porsche owners could each be entitled to receive tens of thousands of pounds in damages.

 NOx is an incredibly dangerous pollutant that is responsible for tens of thousands of premature deaths around the world.
 That is why life-saving legislation is in place to ensure vehicle manufacturers like Porsche reduce the volume of NOx emissions emitted by their vehicles.
 We are pursuing Porsche diesel emissions compensation claims in the UK to hold the carmaker to account for any alleged wrongdoing.